 Introduction

-In present scenario with changing lifestyles use of preserved food has been increased tremendously.
+In the present scenario, with changing lifestyles use of preserved food has increased tremendously.
 The process of preservation includes various chemical preservatives.
-These are synthetic chemicals that help to increase the shelf life of food and make it safer for long term usage (6) These preservatives include nitrates, benzoates, sulfites, parabens, formaldehyde, BHT, BHA etc. which causes allergy, asthma, hypersensitive reactions, neurological damage and can be carcinogenic as well.
-Natural preservatives in this respect are more safe and non-toxic (23,3,22,21).
-From past studies done it has been found that plant metabolites can replace these chemicals and can directly be added to increase the food shelf life.
-Essential oils, polyphenols and other plant secondary metabolites hold antimicrobial activity that can be a potent source of food preservatives.
-Essential oils consist of volatile compounds due to which they hold unpleasant smell and thus are
+These are synthetic chemicals that help to increase the shelf life of food and make it safer for long-term usage (6).
+These preservatives include nitrates, benzoates, sulfites, parabens, formaldehyde, BHT, BHA, etc., which cause allergy, asthma, hypersensitive reactions, neurological damage, and can be carcinogenic as well.
+Natural preservatives in this respect are safer and non-toxic (23,3,22,21).
+From past studies done, it has been found that plant metabolites can replace these chemicals and can be added to increase the food shelf life.
+Essential oils, polyphenols, and other plant secondary metabolites hold antimicrobial activity that can be a potent source of food preservatives.
+Essential oils consist of volatile compounds, due to which they hold an unpleasant smell and thus are

-considered less suitable for preservation while the polyphenols in this respect have better properties like high antioxidant activity, resistance against microbes etc. and are considered to be the best source of preservatives (8).
+considered less suitable for preservation, while the polyphenols in this respect have better properties like high antioxidant activity, resistance against microbes, etc., and are considered to be the best source of preservatives (8).

 1.1 Cinnamomum zeylanicum

-Cinnamon is the inner bark of a tropical evergreen tree which belong to Lauraceae family.
+Cinnamon is the inner bark of a tropical evergreen tree that belongs to the Lauraceae family.
 Its various species are distributed in Asia and Australia.
 The tree is native to Srilanka.
-Its main constituents include 0 to 10 % of volatile oil, tannin, mucilage and sugar.
-It holds very high medicinal importance as carminative, astringent, stimulant and antiseptic.
-The essential oil is primarily composed of 65% to 80% cinnamaldehyde and lesser amounts of other phenols and terpenes, including eugenol, transcinnamic acid, hydroxycinnamaldehyde, o-methoxycinnamaldehyde, cinnamoyl alcohol and its acetate, limonene, alpha- terpineol, tannins, mucilage, oligomeric procyanidins, and trace amount of coumarin content.
+Its main constituents include 0 to 10 % of volatile oil, tannin, mucilage, and sugar.
+It holds very high medicinal importance as a carminative, astringent, stimulant, and antiseptic.
+The essential oil is primarily composed of 65% to 80% cinnamaldehyde and lesser amounts of other phenols and terpenes, including eugenol, transcinnamic acid, hydroxycinnamaldehyde, o-methoxycinnamaldehyde, cinnamoyl alcohol and its acetate, limonene, alpha-terpineol, tannins, mucilage, oligomeric procyanidins, and trace amounts of coumarin.
 (10,15,1,2)

 1.2 Antimicrobial activity of Cinnamon extracts

-Cinnamon is used as spice for many years.
-It also holds many medicinal properties as well.
-It has been used as remedy for respiratory, digestive and gynaecological ailments.
+Cinnamon has been used as a spice for many years.
+It also holds many medicinal properties.
+It has been used as a remedy for respiratory, digestive, and gynaecological ailments.
 It is also known for its antimicrobial and anti-parasitic activity (15).
-Antimicrobial acivity of cinnamon oil was observed against Paenibacillus larvae (5).
-Antimicrobial and anticancerous activity observed using bark extract prepared with water, methanol and chloroform extract against bacterial and fungal strains and in Hepatoma carcinoma cell lines respectively.
+Antimicrobial activity of cinnamon oil was observed against Paenibacillus larvae (5).
+Antimicrobial and anticancerous activity observed using bark extract prepared with water, methanol, and chloroform extract against bacterial and fungal strains and in Hepatoma carcinoma cell lines, respectively.
 (29)

 1.3 Fundamentals of controlling microbial growth

-In microbiology death is defined as reversible loss of the ability to reproduce.
+In microbiology, death is defined as a reversible loss of the ability to reproduce.
 Viable microorganisms are capable of multiplying, but dead microbes do not divide.
-The determination of death requires laboratory techniques that indicate whether growth occurs when the sample is inoculated in to a suitable medium.
+The determination of death requires laboratory techniques that indicate whether growth occurs when the sample is inoculated into a suitable medium.
 The failure of microorganism to grow when inoculated into an appropriate medium indicates that the organism is no longer able to reproduce and the failure to reproduce is criterion of death (4) Numerous factors are there which influence the activity of microbes, such as temperature, pH of the medium, time of growth, the type of species tested, and presence of organic matter (9,13).

 1.4 Morphology of Bacteria